Dutchess County Transit Hub, Poughkeepsie, New York

 Passenger Ferry Service

 The Newburgh-Beacon Ferry, operated by Metro-North Railroad through a contract with NY Waterway, provides passenger service between the Newburgh waterfront and the Beacon train station during weekday peak periods.
-In 2018 annual ridership totaled over 56,700 passengers—about 200 per workday.
+In 2022 annual ridership totaled almost 23,600 passengers or about 95 per workday - a 58 percent decline from pre-pandemic levels.

 Human Service Agency & Non-Profit Transportation Services

 Several human service agencies in Dutchess County provide their own transportation to supplement existing transit services.
 Most rely on advance reservations and serve limited trip purposes and areas using buses, vans, minivans, and cars driven by paid and volunteer drivers.
-Trip purposes include medical appointments, shopping excursions, and recreational activities.
+Trip purposes include medical appointments, shopping, and recreational activities.

 Human service agency transportation is an alternative to Dutchess County’s dial-a-ride and paratransit services.
 Some are associated with a program or organization, while in other cases a municipality may contract with a non-profit to provide these services instead of public transit.
 The strength of human service agency transportation is the higher degree of operational flexibility, which allows them to better respond to individual needs on a case-by-case basis.